With a dependent care flexible spending account, employees can save money on child and elder care costs by lowering their taxable income.

-Employees may use funds from a dependent care FSA to pay for eligible expenses for
+Employees who participate in a dependent care FSA can save money on eligible expenses for

-Eligible expenses may include in-home childcare; payments to licensed day care facilities; before- or after-school programs; and adult day care.
 The IRS requires dependent care expenses to be necessary for the employee or employee's spouse to work, look for work, or attend school full time.
 Read more details about how dependent care FSAs work.